Careers

 • Post-secondary education in a relevant discipline, degree equivalent or relevant experience

-• Experience in community services work
+• Experience in working with families, community services work and understanding of trauma-informed practice

 Core competencies: